waocats/crabgo/src/doc/src/reference/workspaces.md

 #### Package selection

-In a workspace, package-related Cargo commands like [`cargo build`] can use the `-p` / `--package` or `--workspace` command-line flags to determine which packages to operate on.
-If neither of those flags are specified, Cargo will use the package in the current working directory.
+In a workspace, package-related Crabgo commands like [`crabgo build`] can use the `-p` / `--package` or `--workspace` command-line flags to determine which packages to operate on.
+If neither of those flags are specified, Crabgo will use the package in the current working directory.
 If the current directory is a [virtual workspace](#virtual-workspace), it will apply to all members (as if `--workspace` were specified on the command-line).
 See also